 During this Spring, or what we like to call sometime in April, we noticed that Sun Seng Fatt has opened just a few shops away from M Boutique Ipoh.
 Yes, they moved from their original location at 32 Market Street as their owner told us, “Too little parking!
 Too many people!”.
 We are just glad that there are more eateries right here on Hala Datuk 5!
-As we we’re feeling hungry from our usual staff meal, the M Boutique Family trooped down to review Sun Seng Fatt based on our individual taste buds.
-By the way, Sun Seng Fatt in Ipoh is know by the locals as one of the best “smooth” curry noodles in Ipoh.
+As we’re feeling hungry from our usual staff meal, the M Boutique Family is going to review Sun Seng Fatt base on our individual taste buds.
+By the way, Sun Seng Fatt in Ipoh is known by the locals as one of the best “smooth” curry noodles in Ipoh.

-Sun Seng Fatt were one of the oldest front-runners in the best-curry-noodle category since 1980’s.
+Sun Seng Fatt was one of the oldest front-runners in the best-curry-noodle category since 1980’s.
 Their curry paste was quite renowned back then and even got exported to Hong Kong some time ago.
 A colleague of mine ordered curry noodle and I did taste a sip of it.
 They have 2 versions; the ‘wet’ and the ‘dry’ type.
 Given that I’m not a big fan of curry noodles, it surprises me when their curry gravy got me to take a few more sips after the first taste of the curry broth.
 The spicy broth was rich, fragrant and rich in flavours.
-Their curry noodles are served with slices of char siew, bean sprout and mint leaves.
+Their curry noodles comes with slices of char siew, bean sprout, and mint leaves.

 Our Papa (who hails from Penang) could only say that the curry mee was silky smooth, silky smooth and silky smooth.
 He said that it may lack the kick that other curry noodles gave.
 Papa unfortunately is highly critical of Ipoh cuisine and has a very temperamental tastebud …..

 Flat Broad Noodles in Chicken Broth a.k.a.
 Kai Si Hor Fun